Runarok/Guides/Code Library/Academic/Campus Training 10 Days/misc/Examples/BubbleSort/README.md

 # 🔁 Bubble Sort in Python

-This repository provides a Python implementation of the **Bubble Sort** algorithm.
+This File provides a Python implementation of the **Bubble Sort** algorithm.
 Bubble Sort is a simple, stable, and intuitive comparison-based sorting algorithm.
 While not efficient for large datasets, it is often used for educational purposes to demonstrate how sorting algorithms work internally.

 ---